functionland/fula-api/docs/wnfs-comparison.md

 #### Fula

 - **Large files:**
-  - `EncryptedClient` currently encrypts an entire `Bytes` payload per object in one AEAD operation.
+  - `EncryptedClient` now supports chunked/streaming encryption via `put_object_chunked`, `get_object_chunked`, and `get_object_range`.
-  - `MAX_SINGLE_PART_SIZE` is 5 GB, so very large files are supported in principle, but memory usage and upload latency may be high for large objects.
+  - Large files are split into AES‑GCM‑encrypted chunks (default 256KB), each stored as a separate object; a small index object under the obfuscated storage key contains HPKE‑wrapped DEK, chunk metadata, and Bao root hash.
-  - `streaming.rs` (Bao) could support chunked/streaming encryption, but there is no integrated “streaming encrypted upload” path yet.
+  - Memory usage is O(chunk_size) and partial reads only download needed chunks; Bao‑based streaming verification detects corruption during download.
 - **Deep/wide trees:**
-  - In FlatNamespace mode, **one encrypted PrivateForest object per bucket** holds all path and directory metadata.
+  - In FlatNamespace mode, **one encrypted PrivateForest object per bucket** still holds all path and directory metadata, but the internal file index can now be HAMT‑backed (`ForestFormat::HamtV2`) for large forests.
-  - Listing or walking the tree requires fetching and decrypting that entire index, but thereafter lookups are O(1) hash‑map lookups in memory.
+  - Listing or walking the tree still requires fetching and decrypting the index object, but internal operations (upserts/lookups) scale better for very large file sets.
-  - This is efficient for small–medium trees and simple gateway workloads, but may become a bottleneck if the bucket holds millions of files.
+  - For huge, multi‑tenant deployments, sharding forests across buckets or further splitting index objects may still be desirable.

 #### WNFS